User Authentication with APS (3-Legged)

 Credentials

-Add 3-Legged OAuth to aps-server.js
+Add 3-Legged OAuth to the APS Server

 Section 1 – Capture the user access token